solislemuslab/tropical-stethoscope/example/readme.md

 ## Data structure

 We provide a sample dataset to exemplify the steps to run the neural network model.
-The sample dataset could be found [here](https://drive.google.com/file/d/1kEW1FscJROzEVm3R8_1Yl4RyOw9K5_jL/view?usp=sharing) on Google Drive and is about 480mb in size.
+The sample dataset could be found [here](https://drive.google.com/file/d/101Mnahr0ZPVz1eFyBniNPNJ0NltlVhk6/view?usp=sharing) on Google Drive and is about 480mb in size.
 The sample dataset contains data on 6 birds (the classes that we want to classify with the neural network model) and noise data.

-[need to add here what was the structure of the files before they were converted to hdf5.
-We might want to add one example of how the data looks like before the hdf5 in the same shared drive.]

-You need to make sure to put your data in the same format which is a HDF5 format.

-To do so, you need to follow the following instructions:

-1. Make sure that your datafiles have this format [need details here, but I don't know thw raw format of the data]

-2. You will read your datafiles into python with the following commands: [add here] and then you will save as hdf5 with the following commands: [add here]
+We also provide an example containing our approach to create the create the hdf5 dataset, named "sample_dataset_creation.ipynb".
+The file will read and parse the "sample_labels.txt" file to retrieve info from to plot and chop the spectrogram to create the dataset.
+The labels file was created using Raven Pro 1.6 (please see methods in the publication).
+The wav file used in this example could be found [here](https://drive.google.com/file/d/1b0KzSFkvSakbIoQhLk9VHDX8Wi17d2xk/view?usp=sharing).
+Note that the label and wav data in this example is different from the sample dataset provided above as the dataset is created with multiple label files and wav files, which would be too large to include in the example.

-The end result is a sample dataset stored in hdf5 format consisting of 5 unordered arrays (lists).
+The end result for "sample_labels.txt" is a sample dataset stored in hdf5 format consisting of 5 unordered arrays (lists).
 Each element in each array are described below.
 - image (spectrogram) of the sonotype with size 244 * 244 * 3 ( 3 channel 224 * 224 pixels image) as float.
 - sonotype number as float
 - time range: 2 floats for start and end time